 Students can receive their refund quicker by signing up for Direct Deposit of their refund check.
 This will ensure that the money is posted directly to their bank account in a timely fashion and they won’t have to wait for the check to arrive in the mail.
 Click here for instructions to sign up for direct deposit of a refund check.

 How do I receive a billing statement?

-Billing statements will be made available online on June 1, 2014 for all students.
+Billing statements will be made available online on June 1 for all registered students.
 Only one bill will be mailed at the end of June.
 If you are the student and would like to allow others to view and/or pay your bill online, please register them as an authorized user on your WebServices page.

 Is a payment plan available?

 Yes, the Vermont State Colleges host an in-house payment plan system on the VSC Bill Payment system.
 Payment plans are due on the 15th of each month with the 1st month payment due when signing up.
 Click here for further information on payment plans.

 How do I apply for external scholarships, and how do they affect my financial aid award?

 You will need to research and apply for outside scholarships on your own.
 Check out the free Internet scholarship search service called Fastweb (fastweb.com) or our list of external scholarships at vtc.edu/external-scholarships, which can help you locate scholarship sources beyond Vermont Tech.
 You must notify Vermont Tech of all outside scholarship aid received so that this aid can be applied toward meeting your financial need at Vermont Tech.